Indian FTR 1200 0-60 mph in 3.32 seconds

 What’s on paper does not always tell the whole story and this is certainly the case with the FTR as the engine feels a whole lot stronger than the numbers would suggest.

-A big part of this would be the great spread of power and torque and especially that bulge off of the bottom-end that makes the engine feel really potent.
+A big part of this would be the great spread of power and torque and especially that bulge off of the bottom end that makes the engine feel really potent.

 Then we must take into consideration the choice of gearing which is perfect for the road and blasting from corner to corner.
 The engine really does trade blows with the Monster 1200 and only loses out right at the top.

-Indian FTR 1200 in gear acceleration
+Indian FTR 1200 in-gear acceleration

-Indian FTR 1200 Acceleration though the gears
+Indian FTR 1200 Acceleration through the gears

 The FTR 1200 S is a drag bike for the road.
-It goes very hard considering its hefty weight and on paper numbers.
+It goes very hard considering its hefty weight and on-paper numbers.

 0-60 mph for the FTR 1200 S is achieved in 3.32 seconds.
-It could be quicker if it were not for having to shift a gear before 60 mph is reached.
+It could be quicker if it were not for having to shift gear before 60 mph is reached.

 Equally, the FTR 1200 tyres are not the best suited for launches as they would easily break traction if it were not for the TCS kicking in.